 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 After seven years in Carthage the couple went to Jerusalem.
 There Melania established a women's monastery on the Mount of Olives.
-Sorrow struck her again in 432, when Pinianus died.
+Sorrow struck her again in 432 with the death of Pinianus.
 As once before, she retreated into grieving isolation, emerging after four years to establish a men's monastery, partly as a symbol of her love for him.
 She then went on to Constantinople.
-There her confidence and faith in God expressed themselves in her ability to convert people to the truth.
+There her hard-won confidence and faith in God expressed themselves in her ability to convert people to the truth.
 Many who had accepted Nestorianism found their way back, through her gentle correction, to authentic Christianity.
 She also converted her pagan uncle.

 But Melania never allowed confidence and certainty in her faith to make her self-important.
 She exhorted the nuns in her monastery to be humble, and she and her sisters were known for "offending none, and being helpers of the whole world."